Text Link

 There are many different types of eating disorders, each with its own unique set of challenges in treatment.
 However, the most important thing to remember is that all types of eating disorders are treatable.
 And it’s never too late to get help.

-Eating disorders are behavioral conditions marked by disturbances in a person’s relationship to eating, food, and/or their body that affect at least 9% of the population worldwide.1 They can impact physical, psychological, and social function in varied and severe ways.2
+Eating disorders are behavioral conditions marked by disturbances in a person’s relationship to eating, food, and/or their body that affect at least 9% of the population worldwide.
+These conditions can impact physical, psychological, and social function in varied and severe ways.1,2

 Our program can help